madadmin2/Cesbo-Astra-Monitoring-Control-Telegram-Bot/README.md

 # Cesbo-Astra-Monitoring-Control-Telegram-Bot
 A lightweight Python bot designed to monitor and manage streams in Cesbo Astra.
 It provides real-time alerts and a user-friendly interface to manage your headend directly from Telegram.
 🚀 Features
-Real-time Alerts: Notifies you instantly if a stream goes down (with a 30-second anti-spam delay).
+- **Real-time Alerts:** Notifies you instantly if a stream goes down (with a 30-second anti-spam delay).
+-

-Group Management: Automatically categorizes streams based on your Astra groups.
+- **Group Management:** Automatically categorizes streams based on your Astra groups.
+-
+- **Input Switching:** (NEW!)
+View and switch between multiple stream inputs directly from the interface.
+-

-Stream Control: Restart or Toggle (On/Off) streams via inline buttons.
+- **Stream Control:** Restart or Toggle (On/Off) streams via inline buttons.
+-

-Detailed Stats: View bitrate, CC errors, and PES errors for each stream.
+- **Detailed Stats:** View bitrate, CC errors, and PES errors for each stream.
+-

-Access Control: Whitelist system to ensure only authorized users can control the bot.
+- **Access Control:** Whitelist system to ensure only authorized users can control the bot.

 🛠 Installation
 Clone the repository: